What you must do

 Small composters

 Small scale composters are commonly used to compost vegetable material from staff rooms and lunch boxes.
-In schools for example these can provide a valuable teaching aid for a number of topics.
+In schools for example these can provide a valuable teaching aid for a few topics.
 Many offices have small composters within their grounds.

-You must register small composters with your environmental regulator.
+In Northern Ireland, you must register small composters with the NIEA.

 Green waste